-But Wait, What About Kriss Kringle?
+But Wait, What About Kris Kringle?

-In the 1500s, during the Protestant Reformation, Martin Luther wanted to discourage the figure of St. Nicholas (he believed praying to any Saint was against Scripture).
+In the 1500s, during the Protestant Reformation, Martin Luther wanted to discourage the figure of St. Nicholas (he believed praying to any saint was against Scripture).
 Luther and his followers introduced the idea that the “Christkind” (German for “Christ-child”) would secretly come on Christmas Eve to bring presents to all good children.
 Christkind was modified to Kriss Kringle in the 1840s and became a popular nickname in some countries for Santa Claus.